boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 :  udpUnsafeExperimentalOptionExID

 ElementID:
-:  TBD4
+:  TBD5

 Description:
 : Observed Experiments ID (ExIDs) in the UNSAFE Experimental option (UEXP, Kind=254).
-: The information is encoded in a set of 16-bit fields.
-Each 16-bit field carries the ExID observed in an UEXP option.
+: A basicList of udpExID Information Element, with each udpExID Information Element carries the ExID observed in an UEXP option.

 Abstract Data Type:
-:  octetArray
+:  basicList

 Data Type Semantics:
-:  identifier
+:  list

 Additional Information:
-: See the assignments in the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at [URL_IANA_UDP_ExIDs].
+: See the "UDP Experimental Option Experiment Identifiers (UDP ExIDs)" registry at [URL_IANA_UDP_ExIDs].
 : See {{!I-D.ietf-tsvwg-udp-options}} for more details about ExIDs.

 Reference: